-The summarises the internal properties used by this specification that are applicable to all ECMAScript objects.
-The summarises the internal properties used by this specification that are only applicable to some ECMAScript objects.
-The descriptions in these tables indicate their behaviour for native ECMAScript objects, unless stated otherwise in this document for particular kinds of native ECMAScript objects.
-Host objects may support these internal properties with any implementation-dependent behaviour as long as it is consistent with the specific host object restrictions stated in this document.
+Table 8 summarises the internal properties used by this specification that are applicable to all ECMAScript objects.
+Table 9 summarises the internal properties used by this specification that are only applicable to some ECMAScript objects.

+Clause 8.12 provides the algorithms that defined the default behaviour for the internal methods in Table 8.
+An ordinary object is an object that uses all of these default algorithms.
+An exotic object is an object that uses some other algorithm to provide alternative behaviour for one or more of these internal methods.